schahriar/instadeploy/README.md

 -   --------
 - **start**: (args-> \<Int>NumberOfItems) Emitted when a new batch is queued for upload
 - **end**: (args-> None) Emitted when all items of the batch have been uploaded

-## Disclaimer
-Passwords are written as clear-text into the config file *.instadeploy*.
-There will be an upcoming update that allows for password prompts before every watch but in the mean time you can use a privateKey only access by passing the privateKey absolute path or string to the CLI or API.
-You may store passwords as clear-text but only at your own risk.

 ## License
 MIT &copy; Schahriar SaffarShargh - [Full License](https://github.com/schahriar/anti/blob/master/README.md)